Petition To Rename Street In Front Of Trump Tower To ‘Barack H. Obama Avenue’ Tops 350K Signatures

 — Karine Jean-Pierre (@K_JeanPierre) August 15, 2019

 The report added that any petition to re-name a New York City street has to first go through the city’s community board.
 The specific body that oversees the neighborhood where Trump Tower is located put a moratorium on co-naming streets, which has been in place for the last decade.
-But if the intention is to irk Donald Trump, then the petition may still be a success.
+But if the intention is supposed to irk Donald Trump, then the petition may still be a success.